Memorial Hall (Philadelphia)

-Memorial Hall is a Beaux-Arts style building which is located in the Centennial District of West Fairmount Park, Philadelphia, Pennsylvania.
+Memorial Hall is a Beaux-Arts style building in the Centennial District of West Fairmount Park, Philadelphia, Pennsylvania.
 Built as the art gallery for the 1876 Centennial Exposition, it is the only major structure from that exhibition to survive.
 It subsequently housed the Pennsylvania Museum of Industrial Art (now the Philadelphia Museum of Art).

 Since October 18, 2008, the Hall has served as home to the Please Touch Museum.
 It was designated a National Historic Landmark in 1976.

 The building is located west of the Schuylkill River, at the corner of East Memorial Hall Drive and the Avenue of the Republic.

 History

 Memorial Hall was designed by Herman J. Schwarzman, and is an early example of monumental Beaux-Arts architecture in the United States.
 Schwarzman, the chief engineer of the Fairmount Park Commission, also designed the temporary Horticultural Hall for the Exposition.
 The building cost $1.5 million to construct and was made without wood, making it fireproof, which was innovative for the time.

 The exterior is finished with granite and the interior is decorated with marble and ornamental plaster.
 The building is 365 ft by 210 ft with basement and ground floor, and 150 ft tall at the top of the building's most distinctive feature, an iron and glass dome.
 Surmounting the dome is the 23 ft statue of Columbia (the poetic symbol of the United States) holding a laurel branch.
 At the corners of the dome stand four statues symbolizing industry, commerce, agriculture and mining.
 Memorial Hall was the inspiration for the Reichstag building in Berlin.